Why do we each have unique microbiomes? What are the consequences of individuality for therapeutic design?

 Advantages of studying human skin microbiomes:

-We study a variety of human-associated and environmental microbiomes, including the gut, colorectal cancer and vaginal microbiomes.
-Our largest focus is currently on the skin microbiome.
+We study a variety of human-associated and environmental microbiomes, including the gut, skin and vaginal microbiomes.
+While our largest focus is currently on the skin microbiome, we start with interesting questions across human microbiomes and choose the best system for the question.
+The skin is an ideal system for many basic questions for several reasons:

 Stable and person specific.
 While human skin is indeed exposed to the environment, each person retains specific strains for years.
 We seek to understand why some strains are maintained and what allows them to exclude others.